Three Caltraps abreast Heraldry of some Yorkshire Families

 12. Hunter, Joseph.
 Hallamshire, London, 1819.

-13. E-mail communication with David Alexander Richard Waterton-Anderson unproven claimant to the Lordship of Everingham of Laxton, Notts.
+13. E-mail communication with David Alexander Richard Waterton-Anderson unproven claimant to the lordship of Everingham of Laxton, Notts.
 January 2004

 14. Dennys, Rodney.
 Heraldic Imagination.
 Barry & Jenkins, 1975.